ICLDI Union Crew Award Recipients

 Above all, have fun!

 Accelerated Instructor Certification Program - UPDATES

-The Accelerated Instructor Certification Program (AICP), Level 1 course has been revised for 2015.
-All new applicants interested in attending the course only have to have two versus three years of dance teaching instruction.
-However, they are still required to have 138 hours of instruction experience.
-The 138 hours can be obtained in the two year time period.
+The Accelerated Instructor Certification Program (AICP), Level 1 course has been revised.
+All new applicants interested in attending the course only have to have 18 months of dance teaching instruction.
+However, they are still required to have 105 hours of instruction experience.

 Also, all applicants must provide a video link or viewing access for the Executive Council so they can be seen actually teaching and dancing in their industry.
 This video presentation is a part of the mandated criteria that each applicant must submit in their application package to be considered for approval to attend an AICP session.
 Each participant in the class must also participate in a written test and dance floor exercise that will be administered during the class.
 The results of both tests will be discussed in the class.